 - Regional Advisor to Schools (Behavior and Wellbeing) -NBSS and National Council for Special Education

 - Special Education Teacher – Multiple settings including Intellectual Disability, Complex needs, early school leavers and ‘at risk’ youth

 - Lecturer (occasional)- I have designed and taught modules on Developmental Psychology, Educational Psychology and Inclusive Education for Hibernia College, St Nicholas Montessori college and UCC

 Education and Training

+I completed my PhD in Psychology at the University of Limerick.
 My doctoral studies examined Intellectual Disability, Stigma and Special Schools.
 I was awarded a Department of Children and Youth Affairs Research Scholarship and my doctoral research was published in a number of peer-reviewed journals.

 - Chartered Psychologist, Psychological Society of Ireland (Ch.
 Psychol.
 Ps.
 S.I.)